 For those who are outside of the adoption community, whose lives haven’t been directly touched by adoption, it may seem that adoptive families did things “the easy way.”
 In fact, adoption takes a lot of blood, sweat and tears.
 And that’s just the preparation.
 The work begins before any papers are filled out.
 Let’s think about the journey.

 It begins with answering these questions: Will we adopt?
 Why will we adopt?
 Who will we adopt?
 Older children or babies?
 Domestic or international?
 Private or agency?

 The questions are seemingly endless.
 But when an individual or couple feels it in their hearts, it’s undeniable: Adoption is for me!

-Once the determination takes over, there are still things to consider—particularly if you are considering a transracial adoption.
+Once the determination takes over, there are still things to think about—particularly if you are considering a transracial adoption.

 Below is a starter list of things to consider and discuss before completing a transracial adoption.